Large Language Models are Zero-Shot Rankers for Recommender Systems: Introduction

 \section{Introduction}

-In the literature of recommender systems, most existing models are trained with user behavior data from a specific domain or task scenario~\cite{rendle2009bpr,he2020lightgcn,hidasi2016gru4rec}, and often suffer from two major issues.
-Firstly, it is difficult to explicitly understand the real user preference, since existing models mainly capture user preference from historical interaction behaviors, \eg clicked item sequences~\cite{hidasi2016gru4rec,kang2018sasrec,zhou2020s3rec,hou2022core}, limiting the expressive power to model the complicated user interests (\eg user intentions expressed in natural language).
+In the literature of recommender systems, most existing models are trained with user behavior data from a specific domain or scenario~\cite{rendle2009bpr,he2020lightgcn,hidasi2016gru4rec}, suffering from two major issues.
+Firstly, it is difficult to capture user preference by solely modeling historical behaviors, \eg clicked item sequences~\cite{hidasi2016gru4rec,kang2018sasrec,zhou2020s3rec}, limiting the expressive power to model more complicated but explicit user interests (\eg intentions expressed in natural language).
 Secondly, these models are essentially ``\emph{narrow experts}'', lacking more comprehensive knowledge in solving complicated recommendation tasks that rely on background or commonsense knowledge~\cite{guo2020survey_kg4rec_survey}.

 To improve recommendation performance and interactivity, there have been increasing efforts that explore the use of pre-trained language models (PLMs) in recommender systems~\cite{geng2022p5,hou2022unisrec,wang2022unicrs}.
 They aim to explicitly capture user preference in natural language~\cite{geng2022p5} or transfer rich world knowledge from text corpora~\cite{hou2022unisrec,hou2023vqrec}.
 Despite their effectiveness, thoroughly fine-tuning the recommendation models on task-specific data is still a necessity, making it less capable of solving diverse recommendation tasks~\cite{hou2022unisrec}.
-More recently, large language models~(LLMs) have shown superior capabilities in commonsense reasoning, knowledge utilization, and task generalization~\cite{zhao2023llm_survey}, which have shown great potential to serve as zero-shot task solvers~\cite{wei2022flan,sanh2022t0}.
+More recently, large language models~(LLMs) have shown great potential to serve as zero-shot task solvers~\cite{wei2022flan,sanh2022t0}.
 Indeed, there are some preliminary attempts that employ LLMs for solving recommendation tasks~\cite{gao2023chat,wang2023zero,wang2023generative,dai2023uncovering,lin2023sparks,zhang2023instructrec}.
-These studies mainly focus on discussing the possibility of building a capable recommender with LLMs, and report promising results based on preliminary experiments.
-While our focus is to take a more detailed and in-depth analysis of such abilities, and understand the factors in possessing them, \eg how LLMs learn from historical interaction data.
+These studies mainly focus on discussing the possibility of building a capable recommender with LLMs.
+While promising, the insufficient understanding of the new characteristics when making recommendations using LLMs could hinder the development of this new paradigm.